mankinence/ImageResizer/README.md

 ## Usage

 Install ImageResizer, and that's it!
+(Well, maybe restart Anki just to be sure.)
 Images will be automatically resized on pasting or drag-and-dropping.

 #### Settings